 Peppermint bark is truly one of the easiest candy recipes to make.

 It doesn’t call for a thermometer or a stovetop.

 You can simply use a couple of bowls, a cookie sheet, and your microwave.

 Plus, it only takes a few minutes to get it ready and into the fridge to set up.

-Start by adding the semi-sweet chocolate chips to a bowl and melt in increments of 30-seconds, stirring in between each time.
+Start by adding the semi-sweet chocolate chips to a microwave-safe bowl and melt in increments of 30 seconds, stirring in between each time.

-You shouldn’t have to microwave for more than about two minutes total.
+You shouldn’t have to microwave for more than about two minutes in total.

-Add half a teaspoon of the peppermint extract to the chocolate and mix it in.
+Add half a teaspoon of the peppermint extract to the melted chocolate and mix it in.